MrJoeKr/lpz-decision-system/README.md

 Clone the repository.

 ### Windows
-Run the file `install.ps1`.
-Either by right-clicking and selecting `Run with PowerShell` or by running the command in PowerShell:
+Run the file `install.ps1` either by right-clicking and selecting `Run with PowerShell` or by running the command in PowerShell:
 ```powershell
 .\install.ps1
 ```